Forced confession: Guildford Four (1974)

-As a result of the Guildford pub bombings carried out by Irish republican paramilitaries in 1974, four Irish individuals were charged and convicted of murder and terrorist activities.
+As a result of the Guildford pub bombings carried out by Irish republican paramilitaries in 1974, three Irish men and one English woman were charged and convicted of murder and terrorist activities.
 All had confessed to the crimes while in police custody but later retracted their statements.
 In their trial, they would claim that they had made false confessions, resulting from intimidation and torture by police.
 Seven relatives of one of the original four defendants were also convicted of terrorist activities in 1976.
 All of the individuals involved had their convictions quashed, by two rulings in 1989 and 1991, after having served up to 16 years in prison.
 These appeals investigations revealed large-scale deception and illegal activities undertaken by both the Metropolitan Police and the Crown Prosecution Service.
-In 2005 the Prime Minister of the United Kingdom, Tony Blair, issued a public apology for the imprisonment of these persons, describing it as an 'injustice' and stating that "they deserve to be completely and publicly exonerated".
+In 2005, the Prime Minister of the United Kingdom, Tony Blair, issued a public apology for the imprisonment of these persons, describing it as an 'injustice' and stating that "they deserve to be completely and publicly exonerated".

 United States

-Since 2001, as part of its war on terror the United States using the CIA operates a network of offshore prisons, called black sites, probably the most well-known of which is Guantánamo Bay detention camp.
-State officials have admitted to the press and in court to be using various torture techniques (authorised by the District attorney) to interrogate suspects of terrorism, sometimes after forced disappearance or extraordinary rendition by the United States.
+Since 2001, as part of its war on terror, the Central Intelligence Agency operates a network of offshore prisons, called black sites.
+State officials have admitted to the press that prisoners of the war on terror have been tortured through this program, sometimes after forced disappearance or extraordinary rendition.

-When these systematic acts were made public by the international media, the European Union, United Nations, the international press and various human rights movements condemned their practice.
-The US Supreme Court did not discontinue their usage and repeatedly ruled against hearing from those that underwent forced confessions, even after they were found innocent, claiming that a trial would constitute a breach of national security.
+When these systematic acts were made public, the European Union, the United Nations, the international press, and various human rights movements condemned it.
+The Supreme Court of the United States repeatedly ruled against hearing from those that underwent forced confessions, even after they were found innocent, claiming that a trial would constitute a breach of national security.

-A famous case is that of Khalid El-Masri.
-He appealed several times aided by different international human rights movements and lawyers, yet the US Supreme Court retained its usage of forced confession techniques, and denied a hearing of the evidence.

 Brown v.
 Mississippi (1936)

-The United States Supreme Court ruling in Brown v.
+The Supreme Court ruling in Brown v.
 Mississippi (1936) established conclusively that confessions extracted through the use of physical brutality violate the Due Process Clause.
-In this case, defendants Arthur Ellington, Ed Brown and Henry Shields (three black tenant farmers) had been convicted and sentenced to death in Mississippi for the murder of Raymond Stewart (a white planter) on 30 March 1934.
+In this case, three black tenant farmers, Arthur Ellington, Ed Brown, and Henry Shields had been convicted and sentenced to death in Mississippi for the murder of Raymond Stewart (a white planter) on 30 March 1934.
 The convictions had been based solely on confessions obtained through violence: